 I believe that sharing experiences and having open conversations is THE way to profound and lasting cultural change.
 You can have 100 initiatives, but until everyone in an organisation understands WHY, you'll always get the people who say 'DE&I, it's just gone too far', 'why is everything in favour of minorities?', 'it's political correctness gone mad!'.
 Sharing experiences creates a connection, builds understanding, empathy and approachability.
 It stops people treading on eggshells and breaks down barriers so that everyone feels they are part of one community.
 It diffuses 'otherness' because we are ultimately all human beings first and foremost.
 We are wired to tell stories, it's what resonates the most with humans existing member shares a personal experience, and you see everyone around them draw in to support them, to ensure they feel heard; when you hear a colleague open up to 120 people on a Teams call about their mental health journey and feel everyone on the call being present and listening, you feel the magic, you feel for a moment the non-corporate humanity that we are all made up of.
-Those moments are more than just magical, they create allyship that gives DE&I a bigger voice to create bigger change.

-As co-chair of the disability and mental well-being network, when a new member joins, or an believing in and supporting others. making time for mentoring, being ambitious and successful without betraying your values.
+As co-chair of the disability and mental well-being network, when a new member joins, or an